jpgamboa/geoip-example/README.md

 # geoip-example
-Example of how to use WP Engine's GeoIP system by using PHP.
+Example of how to use WP Engine's GeoTarget system by using PHP.
+WP Engine's GeoTarget is an add-on featuring MaxMind's GeoIP database.